 Cyber Security Information Sharing Partnership (CISP)

-CERT UK Cyber-Security Information Sharing Partnership is an online community for Northern Ireland businesses to share threats, vulnerability information and mitigation to protect against cyber incidents.
+The National Cyber Security Centre Cyber-Security Information Sharing Partnership is an online community for Northern Ireland businesses to share threats, vulnerability information and mitigation to protect against cyber incidents.
 Members are vetted and must agree to terms and conditions.
 Information supplied is protected by a strict traffic light system to ensure sensitive company information is protected.

 Fusion Cell – Joint industry and government analytical team who examine, analyze and feedback cyber information from a range of sources.
 They have capability to conduct bespoke malware and phishing email analysis on behalf of members.